Pasindu-Jayasundara/HackTrail_2.0_Web_Portal_BackEnd/README.md

-# HackTrail 2.0 Portal
+# HackTrail 2.0 Backend

-This web portal is designed for registration for HackTrail 2.0.

-## Features

-- User registration for HackTrail 2.0

-## Getting Started

-Clone the repository and follow the setup instructions to run the portal locally.

-## License

-This project is licensed under the MIT License.
+Welcome to the backend repository for **HackTrail 2.0**!
+This project handles the server-side logic, API endpoints, and database operations for the HackTrail 2.0 platform.